-In Finland, loads from large-scale industry have, for a long time, acted as reserves used for maintaining the power balance; however, these loads are mainly focused on industry such as forestry and the metal and chemical industries.
+In Finland, electricity consumption has long been used as a reserve for maintaining the power balance, however, focusing on large industries such as forestry and the metal and chemical industries.
 Demand-side management is a natural opportunity to increase supply on both regulating power and reserve markets.

 A novel idea on the electricity market is also so-called aggregators, i.e. companies that combine small-scale consumption and production to a larger entity, which can participate in different markets.
 The small-scale production of a consumer can be considered similar to demand-side management, if it reacts to the market situation and decreases the amount of electricity the party takes from the grid; these include the back-up power generators of buildings and commercial premises.

 Participating in demand-side management (or demand-side response, DSR) can, at first, require investments from companies, but in the long term, it can offer a cost-efficient solution for both the company and the national economy.